 The inputs into the determination of fair value require significant judgment or estimation by management and consideration of factors specific to each investment.
-A review of the fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in the observability of valuation inputs may result in the transfer of certain investments within the fair value hierarchy from period to period.
 Reclassifications impacting the fair value hierarchy are reported as transfers in/out of the respective leveling categories as of the beginning of the quarter in which the reclassifications occur.